 It remains essential that people who are unsuitable are not allowed to enter the children’s workforce or gain access to children.

-When recruiting new staff, we will continue to follow the safer recruitment procedures as detailed in our Safeguarding and Child Protection policy.
+When recruiting new staff, we will continue to follow our Safer Recruitment policy [insert link].

 In response to COVID-19, the Disclosure and Barring Service (DBS) has made changes to its guidance on standard and enhanced DBS ID checking to minimise the need for face-to-face contact.

 We are not currently accepting volunteers in our academy.

 It is essential from a safeguarding perspective that we are aware, on any given day, which staff are on our school site and that the appropriate checks have been carried out on those individuals.
 We will continue to maintain our single central record (SCR) during these measures to ensure we have this awareness.